-Maine State Library Internet Use Policy
+Maine State Library Computer Use and Internet Safety Policy

-- Abide by 1 hour time limit.
+- Abide by 1-hour time limit.

 - Do not change settings, wallpaper, etc.; do not save/download; do not install hardware/software.